fluent/fluent-bit-docs/pipeline/filters/rewrite-tag.md

 }
 ```

 The *dummy* input generated two records,  the filter dropped two from the chunks and emitted two new ones under a different Tag.

-The new records are counted in an entry called ```emitter_for_rewrite_tag.0```.
+The records generated are handled by the internal Emitter, so the new records are summarized in the Emitter metrics, take a look at the entry called ```emitter_for_rewrite_tag.0```.

 ### What is the Emitter ?

-The Emitter is an internal Fluent Bit plugin that allows other components to emit custom records.
+The Emitter is an internal Fluent Bit plugin that allows other components of the pipeline to emit custom records.
 On this case ```rewrite_tag``` creates an Emitter instance to use it exclusively to emit records, on that way we can have a granular control of *who* is emitting what.

 The Emitter name in the metrics can be changed setting up the ```Emitter_Name``` configuration property described above.